learn-co-curriculum/learning-on-learn-nitrous/README.md

 #### READMEs

 READMEs are lessons that only have instructional content.
 They are designed to teach you something without challenging you to practice or implement the concept directly.
-This current lesson you are reading is a README.
+This current lesson is a README.

 READMEs provide context and exposition on a topic by breaking concepts down.
 READMEs are how you learn enough to solve a lab.